52 Ancestors II, Week 53: Immigrants from Northern Ireland

 This farm of one hundred and forty-one acres was purchased

 - from Hon.
-John Penn, of Stoke Poges, Berks, England, (one of proprietors of PA) - and Hon.
+John Penn, of Stoke Poges, Berks, England, (one of the proprietors of PA) - and Hon.
 Richard Penn of Queen Ann Street, parish St. Mary le Bone, England.

 William (80) died 4 Aug 1800.